collivier/ansible-role-xtesting/docs/gates/gates.md

 ### Takeaways

-- strong automated code verification speeds up the development and dramatically reduces the numbers of bugs
+- strong automated code verification speeds up the development and dramatically reduces the number of bugs
-- a significant effort had been made during the development cycle of XtestingCI 5.0 and it was worth it
+- a significant effort was made during the development cycle of XtestingCI 5.0 and it was worth it
-- the gates must be continously improved and its development never ends
+- the gates must be continuously improved and its development never ends

 # Thank You!